AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/creating-and-managing-reports/create-journal-entry-report.md

    Your new report loads.

-## See how the Planned Completion Date changed over the course of a project's life cycle
+## See how the Planned Completion Date changed over the course of a project's life cycle {#see-how-the-planned-completion-date-changed-over-the-course-of-a-project-s-life-cycle}

 You can set up the Journal Entry report to show how often the Planned Completion Date changes over the course of a project’s life.